sanishaukhale/VEABGoa/README.md

         service firebase.storage {
           match /b/{bucket}/o {
-            // Allow public read access to images in the 'team-images' folder match /team-images/{allPaths=**} {
+            // Allow public read access to images in the 'team-images' folder
+            // Allow authenticated users (admins) to upload/modify/delete images in 'team-images' match /team-images/{allPaths=**} {
               allow read: if true;
-              allow write: if request.auth != null; // Only allow authenticated users to upload/modify
+              allow write: if request.auth != null;
             }
             // Add other rules as needed for other paths }
         }
         ```
     **Important:** Secure these rules properly for production.
+The rules above provide a good starting point.
 *   **Firestore Indexes:**
     *   Firestore automatically creates single-field indexes.
 However, for more complex queries (e.g., ordering by multiple fields, or combining range filters with ordering), you'll need to create composite indexes.
     *   If you see an error in your browser console or Firebase logs mentioning "The query requires an index...", Firebase usually provides a direct link to create the missing index.
-    *   For the `teamMembers` collection, if you sort by `displayOrder` (ascending) and then by `name` (ascending) (as done in the admin panel), you will need a composite index.
+    *   For the `teamMembers` collection, if you sort by `displayOrder` (ascending) and then by `name` (ascending) (as done in the admin panel and potentially the public page), you will need a composite index.
         *   **Collection ID:** `teamMembers`
         *   **Fields to index:**
             1.  `displayOrder` (Ascending)
             2.  `name` (Ascending)
         *   You can create this index in your Firebase Console under Firestore Database > Indexes.
+The error message from Firebase will usually provide a direct link to create the required index.

 ### 5. Running the Development Server